 We would much prefer to work with you though.
-If you are having any problems with your child's attendance, please contact school and ask to speak to either Mrs Horne, our safeguarding support officer, or Miss Alderson, the Headteacher.
+If you are having any problems with your child's attendance, please contact school and ask to speak to either Miss Nelson-Williams, our Attendance Officer, or Mrs Horne, our Safeguarding Support Officer.

 Parents can be issued with a Fixed Penalty Notice by the school, local authority or police, for their child's non-attendance.
 The penalty is £60 per parent for each child and this rises to £120 if paid after 21 days but within 28 days of receiving the notice.